StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Create custom product reservations (future needs, VIP reserves, etc.)
 * Don't lose track of customers' returns and record any loss of stock, refunds or add items back in with a simple click.
 * Complete multiple warehouse damage or stock movement recordings with an automatic inventory editing.
-* Control your logistic partners and record any "lost in post" products.
+* Control your logistics and record any "lost in post" products.

 = PRO FEATURES =

 **An Ultimate WooCommerce Companion**

-Our PRO version of ATUM will be a must for any serious business running their shops using the all-around excellent WooCommerce plugin.
-The complete inventory management on all levels, multiple stock managers or warehouse workers with full restriction controls, customizable reporting and graphical overview, simple and very comfortable stock taking, crucial stock forecasting for any business size and all this connected directly to our great stock central.
+Our PRO version of ATUM will be a must for any serious business!
+Every feature that controls the WooCommerce inventory for our Premium users with even more advanced and deeper management.

+* The complete inventory management for WooCommerce on all levels.
+* Multiple stock managers or warehouse employees with fully editable restriction controls (let your people see only the pages or features you want).
+* Customizable reporting and graphical overview of all WooCommerce stock movements.
+* Simple and very comfortable "stock taking".
+Use paper counting and upload your results or simply scan your WooCommerce inventory using your phone.
+* Crucial stock forecasting for any business size and all this connected directly to our great stock central.
+* Direct uploads of your WooCommerce inventory levels to the most popular accounting software like Xero, Sage, QuickBooks, Zoho, FreeAgent or KashFlow.

-**IMPORTANT! - All our PRO users will receive any individual plugins or features that we build for ATUM completely FREE of charge and without any restrictions.
-When we say that the PRO ATUM plugin is limitless, we mean it!**
+**When we say that the PRO ATUM plugin is limitless, we mean it!**

+**Our team is in for may extensions and plugin for WooCommerce.
+Every active PRO subscriber will receive any work we develop entirely FREE for the whole time they use ATUM PRO.**

 **(CONFIRMED) Upcoming Plugins & Features:**

 * Purchase Orders for WooCommerce
+* Advanced Invoicing for WooCommerce Sellers.
+* User Restrictions for WooCommerce Store Admins.
-* Amazon Inventory Integration Management
+* Amazon Automatic Inventory Integration for WooCommerce.
-* eBay Inventory Integration Management
+* eBay Automatic Inventory Integration for WooCommerce.
-* Barcode Manager for WooCommerce
+* Barcode Manager for WooCommerce Stores.
-* Stock Financials for WooCommerce
+* Stock Financials for WooCommerce Sellers.
-* Profit & Loss for WooCommerce
+* Profit & Loss Analytics for WooCommerce Stores.
-* Import/Export for WooCommerce
+* Product Import/Export for WooCommerce.
-* Advanced Manufacturing for WooCommerce
+* Advanced Manufacturing for WooCommerce Inventory control.

 Use our feature request form [here](http://www.stockmanagementlabs.com "Stock Management Labs") to give our team a hint or suggestion.
-All requested features will get discussed in our forum and if found valuable, added to the development planner.
+All requested features will get discussed and voted for on our website.
+The most valuable will jump the line in the development planner.

 == Installation ==